-The practical effect of the deferral is that payments for returns for the quarters ended 29 February 2020 (if not already paid by 20 March 2020), 31 March 2020 and 30 April 2020 do not have to be paid until 31 March 2021 at the earliest (later if the business opts into the new payment scheme - see below).
+The practical effect of the deferral is that payments for returns for the quarters ended 29 February 2020 (if not already paid by 20 March 2020), 31 March 2020 and 30 April 2020 do not have to be paid until 30 June 2021 (later if the business opts into the new payment scheme - see below).

 Paying deferred VAT - the options available

 - pay the deferred VAT in full on or before 30 June 2021;